Dental Implants in Lubbock TX

 Dental Implant Procedure

 Dental implants are metal anchors, which act as tooth root substitutes.
 They are surgically placed into the jawbone.
-Small posts are then attached to the implant, which protrude through the gums.
+Small posts, which provide stable anchors for artificial replacement teeth, are then attached to the implant.
 These posts provide stable anchors for artificial replacement teeth.
 For most patients, the placement of dental implants involves two surgical procedures.
 First, implants are placed within your jawbone.
 For the first three to six months following surgery, the implants are beneath the surface of the gums, gradually bonding with the jawbone.
 You should be able to wear temporary dentures and eat a soft diet during this time.
 At the same time, your restorative dentist designs the final bridgework or denture, which will ultimately improve both function and aesthetics.
 After the implant has bonded to the jawbone, the second phase begins.
-The surgeon will uncover the implants and attach a small healing collar.
-Drs.
-Grimes and Simek can then start making your new teeth.
-An impression must be taken.
-Then posts or attachments can be connected to the implants.
+After Dr. Grimes, or Dr. Mathur surgically uncovers the implants and attaches a small healing collar, they can then start making your new teeth.
+An impression must be taken, and posts or attachments can be connected to the implants.
 The replacement teeth are then made over the posts or attachments.
 The entire procedure usually takes six to eight months.
 Most patients do not experience any disruption in their daily life.

 Since every surgical procedure carries potential risks, patients should always consult a dental professional to evaluate whether dental implants are the option for them.